A PRIMER FOR MONETARY SOVEREIGN NATIONS

 There are two points with this issue; first, corporations never actually pay any taxes

 as this cost is always built into their pricing structure.
-The second point is taxes reduce the purchasing power of the consumer.
+The second point is, taxes reduce the purchasing power of the consumer.

-As long as employment is used as the principle means of distributing purchasing power to the general public, it is in the
+As long as employment is used as the principle means of distributing purchasing power to the general public, it is in

-nation’s interest to maximize employment opportunities.
+the nation’s interest to maximize employment opportunities.
 This can be done through deficit spending and/or minimising taxes if unemployment levels are high.

-It is indisputable that the dynamics of the monetary system is driven by the crucial relationship
+It is indisputable that the dynamics of the monetary system is driven by the crucial

-between government and non-government sectors.
+relationship between government and non-government sectors.
 It is this inter-dependent relationship that allows the private sector to save and accumulate net financial wealth.

-The size of Government is not really a crucial issue as long as the Government operates
+The size of Government is not really a crucial issue as long as the Government

-in the interests of its nation.
+operates in the interests of its nation.
 How those interests and policies are defined and implemented are the crucial issues.

 The Role of Government

-There are four axioms that need
+There are four axioms that

-to be accepted, if they are not, then the rest of this discussion is pointless.
+need to be accepted, if they are not, then the rest of this discussion is pointless.
 The first, as stated above, is that governments are created to serve a public purpose.
-If that purpose were defined as advancing the public interest, then the guarantee of individual
+If that purpose were defined as advancing the public interest, then the guarantee of

-without fear of argument is that governments are there for the benefit of the society, and society is not there for the benefit of the Government.
+we can say without fear of argument is that governments are there for the benefit of the society, and society is not there for the benefit of the Government.

-The other axiom is that Governments are not created to make a profit at the expense of their citizens.
+The other axiom is that Governments are not created to make a profit at the expense of their

-The third axiom is that the rational citizens of a society consider they have certain inalienable rights to their freedom and
+The third axiom is that the rational citizens of a society consider they have certain inalienable rights to their freedom

-liberty, which are protected by a constitutionally controlled government operating within a system of laws.
+and liberty, which are protected by a constitutionally controlled government operating within a system of laws.

 The fourth axiom is that our society operates a mixed economy with the government having certain identified responsibilities and obligations,